damiaoiris/wins_cookies_project/README.md

 ### DATA

-The data I added here is different from the one I mentioned previously (different experiment, different bots).
-I think we can start here and I will prepare the other data (finding the main cookies company can take some time).
+The data (companies_cookie_data) I added here is different from the one I mentioned previously (only 2 bots).
+I think we can start here and I will prepare the other data (finding the main company setting the cookie can take some time).

 In this data we have: